These brownie batter baked oats are simply divine. Chocolatey, with a gooey melted chocolate centre, they feel more like dessert than breakfast.

 - ½ medium banana

-- ⅓ cup almond milk (or other non-dairy milk)
+- ⅓ cup milk of choice

 - 2 tablespoons cacao powder

-- 1 tablespoon maple syrup/ honey (or 3 drops liquid stevia)
+- 1 tablespoon maple syrup/honey (or 3 drops liquid stevia)

 - ½ teaspoon baking powder